 However, if your company needs additional levels of detail, the following policies can be enabled in the Policies tab in the Admin Console:

-- Log Full URL will show the entire URL in reports
+- Log Full URL in reporting will show the entire URL in reports

-- Log Name will show the name of the item
+- Log item name in reporting will show the name of the item

-- Log Username will show the username listed for the item
+- Log username in reporting will show the username listed for the item

 - If the item is in a Shared Folder, reporting will indicate which Shared Folder it is located in by adding "from Shared Folder."